Why Hire I School Students & Alumni

 The MICS program is designed for working professionals and students often make career transitions while in the program.
 We graduate three cohorts of MICS students each year (December, May, August) and most MICS students seek mid or senior level full time opportunities.

 Graduates are prepared for cybersecurity roles such as: Chief Information Security Officer, Cybersecurity Manager, Privacy Engineer, Product Manager, Technical Leader-Assessment and Pen Testing, Security Architect.

 “In my time at the I School, I have worked and debated with engineers, designers, philosophers, and policy and nonprofit advocates, all of whom shared their own perspectives to give me a fuller picture of how society must responsibly use information.”

 - 992 students

 - 139 students

 - 148 students

 Statistics as of Fall 2022

 Non-Profit Internships for MIMS

-The grant application deadline for students is usually in mid-April, so employers are encouraged to recruit students before that deadline.
+The grant application deadline for students is in late April; employers are encouraged to recruit students before the application deadline.